khnews/2022-child-covid-vaccination-rates-data/README.md

 # Data: As Omicron Surges, Effort to Vaccinate Young Children Stalls

-This repository includes data and analysis used in KHN's January 14, 2022, story "As Omicron Surges, Effort to Vaccinate Young Children Stalls".
+This repository includes data and analysis used in KHN's January 14, 2022, story [As Omicron Surges, Effort to Vaccinate Young Children Stalls.](https://khn.org/news/article/as-omicron-surges-effort-to-vaccinate-young-children-stalls/)

 ## Attribution